September 29, 2010

 The Commonwealth Games Federation head has demanded the Indian government take immediate steps to improve conditions at the athletes' village in Delhi.

+Team delegates have described the accommodation as filthy, unhygienic and unfit for human habitation.
 But organisers of the event, which runs from 3 to 14 October, said the facilities would be excellent.

 Meanwhile, police said 23 labourers were injured as a bridge being built near the main Games venue collapsed.